RIT-Software-Engineering/RIT-SE-Senior-Project/README.md

 `@testing-library/user-event`: currently unused.

-`ajv`: seems to be unused, may be a subdependency.
-Compiles JSON schemas to JavaScript code.
+`ajv`: used several times as a transitive dependency for react-scripts, meaning there are multiple dependencies of react-scripts that depend on ajv.
+It appears to be hoisted to the top level in order to deduplicate these indirect references to it.
+The purpose of ajv is to compile JSON schemas into JavaScript code.

 `caniuse-lite`: seems to be unused, may be a subdependency.
 Lighter version of caniuse-db.
 This is a tool for showing